nuuuwan/news_lk3_data/README.md

 *2024-02-07 10:35:00* · [`adaderanalk`](https://www.adaderana.lk/news/97074/president-ranil-delivers-govts-policy-statement-in-parliament) · `en`

-President Ranil Wickremesinghe presented the government’s policy statement to the House this morning (Feb.07) after the Fifth Session of the Ninth Parliament was ceremonially declared open.
+President Ranil Wickremesinghe presented the government”s policy statement to the House this morning (Feb.07) after the Fifth Session of the Ninth Parliament was ceremonially declared open.

-Delivering the policy statement, the Head of State said the government intends to reduce the tax burden on the people in the future, as the country’s economy continues to stabilize with the implementation of economic reforms.
+Delivering the policy statement, the Head of State said the government intends to reduce the tax burden on the people in the future, as the country”s economy continues to stabilize with the implementation of economic reforms.

 He went on to highlight the substantial increase in tax registration, with the number of registrants soaring from 437,547 in 2022 to 1,000,029 by the end of 2023, representing a 130% increase.

-The President also spoke of the positive shift in Sri Lanka’s economic trajectory.
+The President also spoke of the positive shift in Sri Lanka”s economic trajectory.
 Despite a 7.8% GDP contraction and six consecutive quarters of negative growth in 2022, the nation rebounded with a 1.6% growth rate in the Q3 of 2023, he added.

 ...